Now that you have either left your visa application in the safe hands at the Embassy or just picked it up, here’s my top 3 things to do in Yangon.

 This long and windy road called Strand Road has ample fruit and veggie vendors and small street food joints.
 Tucker is inexpensive so sample as many dishes as you can.
 If you are a vegetarian it might be more challenging, though.
 They don’t speak English much nor are the English menus widely available.
 So prepare to use sign language.
 Don’t worry, though, there are plenty of noodle stalls around so I’m sure you will find something to fill you up.

 In addition, may I say also that the Burmese noodle dishes were just delicious!
-Dry noodles were not dry in the dullest sense at all.
+Dry noodles were not dry at all.
 I could’ve eaten two portions easily.
-Then again, if you wish to have something more soupy, coconut noodles might be your thing.
+Then again, if you wish to have something soupier, coconut noodles might be your thing.
 Noodles are soaked in mild and creamy coconut milk.

 Once again, makes me miss Burmese cuisine.
-They have intestines and other interesting “parts” available on barbeque if you are into trying new things.
+By the way, they have intestines and other interesting “parts” available on barbeque if you are into trying new things.
 Alternatively, you can cook them in broth.
 Not for me, thanks, anyway.

 If you like museums, handicrafts and art, I suggest you give it a go.
 If you don’t like the above mentioned I can tell it’s a good way to learn about Myanmar’s history anyway.
 The entrance fee is 5 USD or if you prefer, you can use kyats.

 My guide was very knowledgeable and spoke good English.
 He pulled an old stunt on me, though, and I fell for it.
 Almost.
 The guides are supposed to be free even though they tell you otherwise.
 The sneaky guide said his price when we had walked a few metres past the ticket booth.
 He was asking 10 USD and I just laughed at him.
 We agreed on 5.